smurfix/buildscad/README.md

-# OpensCadQ
+# buildSCAD

-An interpreter for OpenSCAD that emits build123d objects.
+An interpreter for OpenSCAD that emits OCC objects, wrapped with build123d.

 ## Rationale

 Today's 3D programs can import STEP models, thus can deal with "real" curves and solids instead of mesh approximations.

-Unfortunately, the CGAL 3D package used by OpenSCAD is mesh-based and can't deal with that.
+Unfortunately, the CGAL 3D package used by OpenSCAD is mesh-based.
+Owch.

-On the other hand, OpenSCAD is reasonably common for creating parameterized models algorithmically.
+On the other hand, OpenSCAD is somewhat widely used for creating parameterized models algorithmically.
+Sites like Thingiverse or Printables contain quite a few models built with it.

+This package translates OpenSCAD to "real" 3D models.

 ## Approach

+The OpenSCAD code is parsed into a syntax tree and interpreted on the fly when a "module" (in OpenSCAD terms) is called.

-This Python package interprets OpenSCAD code and builds a build123d object.
-The result can be used just like any other 3d object.
+The result is an OCC Solid (or sketch if 2D), wrapped with build123d, and can be used just like any other object.

 ### Functional replacements

-If a module cannot be implemented in build123d/OCC, most likely because it uses ``hull``, often the most expedient fix is to write a replacement in Python.
+If a module cannot be implemented in build123d/OCC, most likely because it uses ``hull`` or ``minkowsky``, often the most expedient fix is to write a replacement in Python.

 To use this feature, simply add a function with the desired name to the environment you pass to ``process``, or pre-load a Python file.